SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 - 200 OK: image found
 - 400 Bad Request: image could not be deleted probably because it is still in use
 - 404 Not Found: image not found

-### POST /system/images
-Upload a container image to the server to load it into the system.

-Request headers:
-- application/x-tar

-Request body:
-- container image as binary data

-Response codes:
-- 200 OK: image successfully uploaded
-- 400 Bad Request: given data invalid

 ### DELETE /system/prune/images?{query}
 Delete all unused images and return their IDs.